delale/MAT101-Discovering-Patterns-in-the-English-Language/README.md

-This is a private repository for shared use for the MAT 101 Final Project: DISCOVERING PATTERNS IN THE ENGLISH LANGUAGE.
+This is a private repository for shared use for the MAT 101 Final Project:\
+DISCOVERING PATTERNS IN THE ENGLISH LANGUAGE.

 Group:
+  * Alessandro De Luca
+  * Florian Derler
+  * Fabian van Laer
+  * Nicola Blom
+  * Jill Nestel